Count Zero: Publication history

-Count Zero was serialized by Isaac Asimov's Science Fiction Magazine in the 1986 January (100th issue), February and March issues, accompanied by black and white art produced by J. K. Potter.
-The January cover is devoted to the story, with art by Hisaki Yasuda.
-The magazine version was edited to contain less swearing and sexual content.
+Volume 2 of the Sprawl trilogy, Count Zero follows Neuromancer (1984), with the series being concluded by Mona Lisa Overdrive (1988).
+It appeared in serial form in Isaac Asimov's Science Fiction Magazine, in the January, February, and March 1986 issues (the January being the 100th of that magazine), where each part was accompanied by black and white art produced by J. K. Potter.
+The January cover of the magazine was devoted to the story, with art by Hisaki Yasuda.
+According to a published letter from Gibson, the magazine version was edited with his permission to contain less swearing and sexual content, in part to allow access to youth audiences in the United States.